applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+I heard that you offer a hiking trip.
+When is this trip, and how much is it?

+- the hiking trips is every day from monday to friday. it start at 8:30 A.M. and cost 10 dollars per person.

 When do I need to sign up by, and what do i need to bring to the seminar?

 - You need to register by June 15, and you have to bring a photo ID for check-in.